Process management is a business discipline that systematically improves operational performance.

 Process definition is a significant undertaking and involves scoping, prioritizing and mapping business processes.
 Some efforts will simply begin defining the future, desired state while others, depending on the situation, will map current state processes first.

 Key performance indicators need to be established (often in the process definition phase) so metrics can be tracked against them.
 This can be done through reports or dashboards and can focus on macro or micro indicators (an entire process vs. process segments).

-With effective tracking in place, an organization can effectively steer operations toward optimization or process improvement.
+With effective tracking in place, an organization can effectively steer operations toward optimization or process improvement with agility.
 This means identifying process bottlenecks, resource issues, etc. and finding ways to improve the process on a regular basis.
 Business Process Optimization (BPO) is the redesign of processes to foster efficiency and strengthen the alignment of individual processes with a comprehensive strategy and goals.
 A BPM initiative may include BPO efforts but it also provides a robust framework for driving the organization through the major changes that arise from regulatory policies, adoption of new technologies, restructuring, growth or marketplace dynamics.

 The goal of any process management framework is to deliver improved results while ensuring the best use of existing resources.
 Process analysts are skilled at modeling future state business processes by conducting interviews, analyzing data and using process modeling tools.
 These models are then used when using workflow management tools to automate tasks (human or machine) that need to be performed during a process.

 Because process improvement often requires new behaviors and technologies, change management is a critical part of the framework and individual process management projects.
 A great process rolled our poorly is likely to fail.
 Training, coaching and ongoing involvement with the process design among stakeholders and those affected by the changes helps ensure the new process is adopted upon implementation.